 wget <paste copied url>

-Optional step for advanced users: it is possible to use https:// for the connection instead if you prefer a secure connection, and you can verify if the package file you have downloaded has been correctly downloaded, and that it is in fact the package file that we are distributing and not somehow a tainted copy.
-This is all very unlikely but still you can check with the tool sha256sum, which creates a hash for the downloaded file.
-You can then compare it with the SHA256sum hash mentioned on the beta release downloads page on our website, where you found the installer file.
-Use command line “sha256sum openvpn-as-2.7..1-beta-Ubuntu18.amd64.deb” to generate the hash, and compare it to what is listed on the site.
+Optional step for advanced users: You can compare the downloaded file with the SHA256sum hash mentioned on the software package overview page.
+Use command line “sha256sum openvpn-as-x.x.x-Ubuntu18.amd64.deb" to generate the hash, and compare it to what is listed on the site.
 If they match you can be certain that you have the right file and it has downloaded correctly.

 Now that the installation package file is downloaded to your system you can perform the upgrade with the following command:

 Upgrade installation package on Debian/Ubuntu system:

 Upgrade installation package on RedHat/CentOS/Fedora system: